khairulhasanmd/OpenBBTerminal/CONTRIBUTING.md

 When implementing a new feature or fixing something within the codebase, it is necessary to ensure that it is working appropriately on the terminal.
 However, it is equally as important to ensure that new features or fixes work on the installer terminal too.
-This is because a large portion of users utilize the installer to use OpenBB Terminal.
+This is because a large portion of users utilize the installer to use Finance Analysis.
 More information on how to build an installer can be found [here](build/README.md).